drchid1/Module-21-NN-Deep-Learning-/README.md

 # Results

 ## Attempt 1
-This is the original attempt, and the code for this can be found in the Jupyter Notebook called [AphabetSoupCharity.ipynb](AphabetSoupCharity.ipynb)
+This is the original attempt, and the code for this can be found in the Jupyter Notebook called [AphabetSoupCharity_Attempt_1.ipynb](AphabetSoupCharity_Attempt_1.ipynb)

 **Data**: We reduced the distinct variables in the `APPLICATION_TYPE` from 17 to 10.
 We also reduced the `CLASSIFICATION` distinct variables from 71 to 9